 There are plenty of indoor plants to choose from for air purification, aesthetics, and stress reduction.
 That’s why indoor plants are a trending hobby these days among urban homemakers.
 Cute cacti, leafy shrubs, pollution-absorbing snake plants, succulents are thriving in homes and offices to channel greenery, increase oxygen levels and boost the mood.

-5 Indoor Gardening Tips for Plants
+5 Indoor Gardening Tips for Healthy Plants

 But plant life is also at risk of rapid industrialization and deforestation.
 The youth is attempting to restore greenery.
 The climate change crisis is getting the young generation, particularly students, to plant saplings for a greener Earth.